patterja/kbmtl/README.md

-This package contains R Bioconductor implementation of the algorithms in:
+This package contains the proposed R Bioconductor implementation of the algorithms in:

 |	Gönen, Mehmet and Margolin, Adam A. 2014.
 Drug susceptibility prediction against a panel
 |	of drugs using kernelized Bayesian multitask learning.
 Bioinformatics, 30(17):i556-563, 2014